syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/Handwritten-Signature.md

 **Enable or Disable handwritten signature**

-The adding of handwritten signature feature in the PDF document can be enabled or disabled using the EnableSignture property.
+The adding of handwritten signature feature in the PDF document can be enabled or disabled using the EnableSignature property.

 {% highlight javascript %}
 @(Html.EJ().PdfViewer("pdfviewer").ServiceUrl("https://js.syncfusion.com/ejServices/api/PdfViewer").EnableSignature(true))